coreweave/kubernetes-cloud/virtual-server/examples/go/README.md

 The Go example illustrates the following:
 1. Build VirtualServer definition based on API https://github.com/coreweave/virtual-server.
+2. Builds a Service and PVC to be used as a FloatingIP and Additional Filesystem respectively.
-2. Removal of an existing VirtualServer.
+3. Removal of an existing VirtualServer.
-3. Creation of a new VirtualServer.
+4. Creation of a new VirtualServer.
 The instance is started automatically.
-4. Waiting for VirtualServer ready status.
+5. Waiting for VirtualServer ready status.
-4. Stop the instance and wait until it is fully stopped.
+6. Stop the instance and wait until it is fully stopped.
-5. Delete the VirtualServer.
+7. Delete the VirtualServer.

 ## Run